Tygs/0bin/README.rst

 0bin requires Python 3.7 or higher.

-You may need to type `py -3.7 zerobin.pyz` on Windows, or `python3.7 zerobin.pyz` on Mac/Linux, depending on your configuration.
+You may need to type :code:`py -3.7 zerobin.pyz` on Windows, or :code:`python3.7 zerobin.pyz` on Mac/Linux, depending on your configuration.

-If you are familiar with the Python ecosystem, you can also `python -m pip install zerobin --user` and run `python -m zerobin` for the same effect.
+If you are familiar with the Python ecosystem, you can also :code:`python -m pip install zerobin --user` and run :code:`python -m zerobin` for the same effect.

 How it works